MrShoenel/anti-pattern-models/notebooks/dtw-tests.md

     }

     #' This is the symmetric KL-divergence
+    #' Note that both functions must return strictly
+    #' positive values because of their use in the
+    #' logarithm.
     stat_diff_2_functions_symmetric_KL <- function(f1, f2, numSamples = 1e4) {
       temp <- stat_diff_2_functions(f1 = f1, f2 = f2)
       tol <- 1e-3